My Blackberry Apple Cake is a lightly spiced cake is studded with fresh blackberries and topped with red-skinned apples baked to tender perfection.

 - 1 teaspoon vanilla

-- 2 cups plus 1 teaspoon all purpose plain flour
+- 2 cups plus 1 teaspoon all purpose (plain) flour all-purpose flour and plain flour are the same thing

 - 2½ teaspoons baking powder